skenderidis/bigip-automation/README.md

 ## Code Explanation
-In the following section we will explain the code that we have build to make this automation framework possible
+In the following section we will explain the code that we have build in order to make this automation framework possible

 ### *AS3_HTTP* Module
 The HTTP module is designed to create an HTTP application configuration on an F5 device using AS3 Per-App templates.
 Here is an overview of the files and their roles:

--as3.tpl
+- as3.tpl
-─main.tf
+- main.tf
-─variables.tf
+- variables.tf

-These files can be found on the repository under the directory ***code->modules->as3_http***/
+These files can be found on the repository under the directory ***`code->modules->as3_http`***

 #### main.tf
 The main.tf file contains the Terraform configuration that defines the HTTP application.
 Below is a detailed breakdown of its contents: